stormmoredev/bolt-js-framework/docs/index.md

 * **Factory Function**: This is the function you write to define a component's behavior and properties.
 It receives the component instance as its first argument.
 * **Component (`self`)**: The first argument of the factory function, conventionally named `self`.
 This object is the actual component instance, analogous to `this` in class-based systems.
 All your data and methods will be attached to it.
-* **StormElement**: A wrapper around a native HTML element.
+* **BoltElement**: A wrapper around a native HTML element.
 The original HTML element can be accessed through the `.ori` property.
-* **StormEvent**: A wrapper around a native browser event object.
+* **BoltEvent**: A wrapper around a native browser event object.
 The original event is available via the `.ori` property.

 **Note:** Component tags must start with `x-`, e.g., `<x-users></x-users>`.